research-software-reactor/code-testing-for-researchers/README.md

 # CI - barriers faced by researchers

-A research software project developed and maintained by an individual scientist or small research group may struggle to implement effective automated testing due to unsuitability of existing hosted solutions and a lack of available systems administration knowledge to set up a custom solution.
+A research software project developed and maintained by an individual scientist or small research group may struggle to implement effective automated testing.
+Hosted testing such as Azure pipelines or Travis CI are aimed at applications developers and often poorly suited to research software.
+But scientific programmers are generally not systems administrators and have neither time nor inclination to learn the background skills needed to run a custom testing platform -- they are focused on the science, not the infrastructure.

 Specific examples of this would be:

+* Research software that is tested by running cut-down versions of real world problems, but still require an order of magnitude more resources than available on a standard hosted CI worker node
-* Testing frameworks requiring containerisation where none of the developers have any experience of containers
+* Test platforms that require software to be containerised, but none of the researchers are aware of what containers are or how to implement them
-* Software testing of real-world examples that require more resources than hosted solutions such as Azure pipelines or Travis provide
-* Documentation for deploying custom testing on cloud platforms (such as Jenkins on Azure) which is written assuming some sysadmin background and seems opaque to a scientific programmer
+* Learning materials for deploying custom testing platforms which assume basic devops/syadmin background and are sufficiently opaque to researchers that they do not make use of them
-* Solutions using kubernetes where developers do not have the time (or inclination) to invest in learning about kubernetes

-Further barriers are encountered when there is a basic level of systems administration skill but custom testing platforms have barriers to effective research software testing.
+* Test platforms hosted on kubernetes where researchers are unaware of kubernetes and are put off by the added layer of learning to maintain the service

+Requiring an individual or small research group to set up and maintain a custom testing platform is generally an inefficient use of their time, and improving hosted CI provision to cater for research software needs is a far more sensible route to take.
+In the case where researchers have a reasonable level of sysadmin knowledge to the point they can reasonably deploy and maintain a custom testing platform (ie, Jenkins on AKS) they hit problems arising from the differences between standard applications and research software.
 For example:

-* Large projects lean heavily on github which disables their access due to overuse
+* Large projects lean heavily on github, which then temporarily disables their access due to overuse
 * Effective testing needs a variety of vm types, and AKS only supports a single nodepool per cluster
-* Handling short-lifetime containers in both cost- and speed-efficient ways within the testing framework is difficult
+* Research software containers can be very large and hence difficult to handle in cost- and time-efficient ways
 * Documentation tends to be written assuming application deployment, not research software development

-Some projects will fit neatly into existing hosted solutions such as Azure pipelines or Travis.
-This sprint proposal aims to improve support for the research software projects that need a custom solution to fit their needs, and proposes Jenkins on Azure as a solid basic platform, as strong existing learning materials should be able to be modified to make them more suited to use by research programmers.

 ## Sprint objectives

-* Review the existing Jenkins on Azure documentation, identifying where assumptions are made about basic sysadmin knowledge and making materials more accessable to research programmers
-* Produce a learning pathway for a research group wanting automated testing of their software on a real-world, resource-intensive problem
+* Identify areas where Azure Pipelines could be improved to support research software needs
-* Identify shortfalls in AKS+Jenkins and Azure pipelines to make them more useful for research software testing
+* Identify shortfalls in AKS which would improve AKS+Jenkins for research software

 ## Learning prerequisites